adamchalmers/blog/content/what-are-extensions.md

 ### Tip: use newtypes with Extensions

 Remember that `Extensions` can only have one value per type.
-It makes sense to store the name as a String.
+In my example, my `Extensions` store the name as a String.
 But this will cause problems if we want to put multiple strings into the `Extensions`, e.g. what if we need to log the "first name" and "surname" separately?
 Then we'd have two strings in the set, and one would overwrite the other.
 This could be especially bad in a large codebase, where multiple programmers are working in it.
-Imagine if I stored the name as a string in the extensions, and my coworker Olivia stored some authentication token as a string too.
-We'd need to coordinate and make sure nobody was using the same type in the extensions, otherwise our app might break horribly.
+Imagine if I stored the name as a string in the extensions, and my coworker Olivia stored some request-specific authentication token as a string too.
+We'd need to coordinate and make sure no two programmers set the same type in the extensions, otherwise our app might break horribly.

 The solution is to avoid storing standard Rust types in `Extensions`.
 Instead, use a newtype like `struct Name(String)`.
 That way, the `Extensions` can distinguish this particular string from any other strings you might want to include.
 Later on, we could change it to be `struct Names{first_name: String, last_name: String}` or use two structs, `FirstName(String)` and `LastName(String)`.
-In the full example code, that's exactly what I do.
+In the [full example code][name_newtype], that's exactly what I do.

 # Summary/TLDR

-Extensions come from [`http::Extensions`][http_extns] and get used by a lot of web libraries that build on the http crate.
-The `Extensions` type is just a set of values, where no two values can have the same type.
-This means, for any particular concrete type, you can query the set and get a value of that type (if it exists).
-This lets the different parts of your web server share data, in a way that's still _kinda_ type safe (if you ask for a `PostgresDbPool`, you'll get `Option<PostgresDbPool>`) but kinda dynamic (at compile-time, your web server can't be sure which types of values will be set in the extension, so you have to handle failure or panic if you need that `PostgresDbPool` and it's not there).

-This lets you:
+* Extensions come from [`http::Extensions`][http_extns] and get used by a lot of web libraries that build on the http crate.
+* The `Extensions` type is just a set of values, where no two values can have the same type.
+* You can insert a value into the Extensions, and get a value by type.
+* This lets the different parts of your web server share data:
+  * You can pass server state to your handlers
+  * You can pass request state from your middleware into handlers
+  * You can pass request state from handlers back to your middleware
+* For example:
- - Pass a database connection from your router to your handler functions
+  * Pass a database connection from your router to your handler functions
+  * Pass a connection to _one of many possible_ databases, depending on the request, to your handlers
- - Pass loggers or logging context from your request middleware to your handler functions, then back to your response middleware
+  * Pass request-specific loggers from your middleware to your handlers
+  * Send data from the handler back to the response middleware, like log fields or metrics or events
+* Are extensions typesafe?
+  * Yes: If you query for `PostgresConn` you'll get `Option<&PostgresConn>`.
+  * No: Even though you _know_ you're setting a `PostgresConn`, the request always gets `Option<&PostgresConn>`, so it always needs to handle the `None` case, even though you _know_ you set it.
+This can be awkward.

 I have some more examples of how Extensions can be useful, but this post is long enough.
 So, expect a second post with more Extensions examples.
 I'd love to hear how you're using Extensions, because I'm still pretty new to them.
 Please let me know in the comments, or [on twitter][twitter_question].